brianmhess/cassandra-loader/README.md

  TRUE_FALSE | TRUE | FALSE
 ```

+### Using a config file

-configFile is a file with configuration options that are formatted just like on
+`configFile` is a file with configuration options that are formatted just like on
 the command line.
 This allows you to not specify arguments on the command line.
 For example, you can specify passwords in the configFile and avoid having them on
 the command line.
 The format is one switch and option per line:

 ```
 -pwd mypassword
 -host 1.2.3.4
 ```

+### Miscellaneous

+`numFutures` is a way to control the level of parallelism, but at some point
+too many will actually slow down the load.
+The default of 500 is a decent
+place to start.

+Double quotes will be stripped from all fields if they both begin and end
+with ".

+If you do not set the `successDir` then files that successfully loaded will
+remain in their input directory.
+The same is true for failed files if you do
+not set the `failureDir`.
+You cannot set either if the input file is "stdin".

 ## Usage Statement:

 ```
 Usage: -f <filename> -host <ipaddress> -schema <schema> [OPTIONS]
 OPTIONS: